outsinre/outsinre.github.com/_posts/2018-03-26-policy-routing.md

 1. We can set a MARK on packet and/or CONNMARK on connection with iptables.
 2. We can also set up iproute2 *rule* based on MARK.

 Policy routing could be accomplished based on IPs or domains.
 In the [WireGuad](/2018/03/20/wireguard/), we collect IP set periodically and add relevant routes which is not smart enough as we most IPs of non-CN set are not blocked by ISP.
 All traffic, by default, is routed to WireGuard except those within CN IP set - WireGuad blacklist.
+Another WireGuad blacklist routing scheme over *dnsmasq* is [dnsmasq-china-list](https://github.com/felixonmars/dnsmasq-china-list).
+I will leave it on your own.

-An improved method is generating a much smaller IP set based on blocked domains.
+An improved method is generating a much smaller IP set of blocked domains.
 We then route packets to those IPs through proxy or VPN while the remaining through default gateway.
 Then *dnsmasq* and *ipset* come to help.
 All traffic, by default, is routed as normal while those blocked by ISP to WireGuad - whitelist.

-Another WireGuad blacklist routing scheme over *dnsmasq* is [dnsmasq-china-list](https://github.com/felixonmars/dnsmasq-china-list).
-I will leave it on your own.

 # Terminology

-1. Route refers to entries that direct packets flow.
+1. A route refers to entries that direct packets flow.
 Route table is a collection of routes.
-2. Rule decides which route table to look up.
+2. A rule decides which route table to look up.
-3. Iproute2, iptables, dnsmasq, and even ipset together do smart routing, namely policy routing.
+3. Iproute2, iptables, dnsmasq, and ipset together do smart routing, namely policy routing.

 # iproute2